 - Gifts and Souvenirs.
 Gifts and souvenirs will include items that have a direct relationship to Bryce Canyon National Park, its environs, history, or related natural or cultural topics.
 This will provide visitors with opportunities to buy memorabilia of their visit while at the same time obtaining information or educational messages related to the Area's resources. - Convenience Items, Sporting Goods, and Recreational Equipment.
 At the Gift Shop and the General Store, the Management Company will carry a selection of convenience items, sporting goods, recreational equipment, and clothing to meet the needs of visitors who may have forgotten items, need additional items for personal safety, or need emergency replacements.
 The intent of this visitor service is to provide an appropriate selection of items representing a range of price and quality levels.
 The Management Company must request and receive permission from the Owner for any sale of insecticides and pesticides. - Groceries and Related Convenience Items.
 The Management Company will provide a wide range and selection of and pricing for grocery and convenience items appropriate for the Area at the General Store.

-E. Sale of Specimens
+The Management Company will carry a variety of pre-packaged foods that focus on high quality, fresh offerings, and "grab-and-go" items that meet customers' tastes and preferences at a range of price points at the General Store and Historic Service Station. - Sale of Specimens.
 The Management Company will not sell reproduction artifacts or specimens (projectile points, fossil casts, etc.) that are not clearly labeled as such.
 Merchandise sales outlets will display the following message at a prominent location within the store, such as at the register: "The natural materials - rocks, plants, animal products - featured in some of our merchandise come from legally authorized sources obtained outside National Park Service areas."